unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Weapon (any sword), very rare (requires attunement)_

-You gain a +2 bonus to attack and damage rolls made with this magic weapon.
+You gain a +2 bonus to attack and damage rolls made with this tek weapon.

 The sword has 1d8 + 1 charges.
 If you score a critical hit against a creature that has fewer than 100 hit points, it must succeed on a DC 15 Constitution saving throw or be slain instantly as the sword tears its life force from its body (a construct or an undead is immune).
 The sword loses 1 charge if the creature is slain.
 When the sword has no charges remaining, it loses this property.

 ### Oathbow

-_Weapon (longbow), very rare (requires attunement)_
+_Weapon (railrifle), very rare (requires attunement)_

-When you nock an arrow on this bow, it whispers in Elvish, “Swift defeat to my enemies.”
+When you nock an bullet on this bow, it whispers in Elvish, “Swift defeat to my enemies.”
 When you use this weapon to make a ranged attack, you can, as a command phrase, say, “Swift death to you who have wronged me.”
 The target of your attack becomes your sworn enemy until it dies or until dawn seven days later.
 You can have only one such sworn enemy at a time.
 When your sworn enemy dies, you can choose a new one after the next dawn.

 When you make a ranged attack roll with this weapon against your sworn enemy, you have advantage on the roll.
 In addition, your target gains no benefit from cover, other than total cover, and you suffer no disadvantage due to long range.
 If the attack hits, your sworn enemy takes an extra 3d6 piercing damage.